tmh-rc/php-advanced/mvc-framwork/routing.md

 ### Step 5

-Put this code in `Core/Router.php`.
+The code structure in `Core/Router.php` must follow the specified guidelines.

 ```php
 <?php